foreverphoenix/the-phoenix-flavour/content/lotf/Introduction/_index.md

 ### MCM Instructions

 LOTF only has a handful of Mod Configuration Menus (MCMs), most of which you should not need to touch.
 The only one you may wish to customise **Immersive HUD** in its MCM (change the hotkey, or adjust the transparency of various HUD elements) which can be done anytime.
+The LOTF preset for the moreHUD MCM is applied automatically upon starting a new game.

 There are some small tweaks and optional mods in LOTF.
 Find out more on the [Customisation](/lotf/customisation) page.